Amir Avigdor

 Amir Avigdor (אמיר אביגדור; born 29 January 1970) is a retired footballer who played as a forward.
-Most of his career played for Hapoel Be'er Sheva.
+Most of his career, he played for Hapoel Be'er Sheva.

 Playing career

 Avigdor began playing as a child in Hapoel Be'er Sheva's youth division.
-On 13 May 1989 made his debut in the senior team in the match against Shimshon Tel Aviv and also scored his debut goal.
+On 13 May 1989, he made his debut in the senior team in the match against Shimshon Tel Aviv and also scored his debut goal.

-In 1992 signed to Hapoel Haifa.
-One year later returned to Hapoel Be'er Sheva and scored 16 goals in 1993–94 season.
+In 1992, he signed to Hapoel Haifa.
+One year later, he returned to Hapoel Be'er Sheva and scored 16 goals in 1993–94 season.

-Later in the career played in Bnei Yehuda, Hapoel Tzafririm Holon, Hapoel Nazareth Illit, Maccabi Ashkelon and Beitar Be'er Sheva.
+Later in the career, he played in Bnei Yehuda, Hapoel Tzafririm Holon, Hapoel Nazareth Illit, Maccabi Ashkelon and Beitar Be'er Sheva.

 In 2012 he emigrated to Phoenix, Arizona.